andrewshumway/Fusion_getPut/README.md

 * input parameters are simplified.
 This includes:
    * unifying the various protocol, port, server parameters into a single URL param
    * removing some parameters which only exist for legacy 4.x support.
-   * removing some parameters that only exist to support a small e.g. 10% use-case
+   * removing some parameters that only exist to support a small i.e. 10% use-case

-The original GetPut utilities were designed with a primary use case being PS people who want to look at, extract, manipulate, share or otherwise get at the Fusion objects that make up a Project.
+The original GetPut utilities were primarily designed for PS people who want to look at, extract, manipulate, share or otherwise get at the Fusion objects that make up a Project.
-Over time, other needs have surfaced
+Over time, other needs have surfaced:
 * explode the App export zip to  individual files for:
   * manipulation
   * search to answer questions like "what else uses this thing"
   * back up to source control
 * see scripts in a diff-friendly format

-This version will focus more on the above use cases while assuming that other utilities can/will:
+This version will focus more on the newer use cases while assuming that other utilities can/will:
 * filter out unwanted files
 * jsonPath based search/replace transformations